SidOfc/carbon.nvim/README.md

   settings.setting = 'value';
 end)
 ```

+This option is more flexible as you have full control over the settings.
+You are free to modify them as you wish, no merging will occur.

 See `:h carbon-setup` for a more detailed explanation on configuration.
 See `:h carbon-carbon-setup` for documentation about the `.setup` method.